ros-navigation/docs.nav2.org/setup_guides/lifecycle_composition/setup_lifecycle_composition.rst

 .. seealso::
     For more information on Lifecycle management, see the article on `Managed Nodes <https://design.ros2.org/articles/node_lifecycle.html>`_.

-The Lifecycle node framework is heavily used by the Nav2 servers, such as the planner and controller servers which were discussed in the previous tutorial.

 You may wish to integrate your own nodes into the Nav2 framework or add new lifecycle nodes to your system.
 As an example, we will add a new notional lifecycle node ``sensor_driver``, and have it be controlled via the Nav2 Lifecycle Manager to ensure sensor feeds are available before activating navigation.
 You can do so by adding a ``sensor_driver`` node in your launch file and adding it to the list of nodes to be activated by the ``lifecycle_manager`` before navigation, as shown in the example below.